clarkkozak/clarkkozak/README.md

 ### Hi companions 👋

 - 🔭 I’m currently working on making my software better than my bread
-- 🌱 I’m currently learning fullstack deveolpment with JavaScript
+- 🌱 I’m currently learning fullstack development with JavaScript
 - 👯 I’m looking to collaborate on blockchain technology
 - 🤔 I’m looking for help with design work
 - 💬 Ask me about making sourdough